dlondono-developer/pydantic_local_chat_bot/README.md

 # Chat Pydantic Application

-  This recipe helps developers start building their own custom LLM enabled chat applications with using the new Pydantic Framework!
+  This template helps developers start building their own custom LLM enabled chat applications with using the new Pydantic Framework!
 In this example we are using the Pydantic Framework to create a chatbot with history via sqlite database.
 This recipe consists of two main components: the Model Service and the AI Application.

   There are a few options today for local Model Serving, but this recipe will use [`llama-cpp-python`](https://github.com/abetlen/llama-cpp-python) and their OpenAI compatible Model Service.
 There is a Containerfile provided that can be used to build this Model Service within the repo, [`model_servers/llamacpp_python/base/Containerfile`](/model_servers/llamacpp_python/base/Containerfile).